ppapasaikas/ECCB2018_SC/Tutorial.md

 ### Gene dispersion as a function of their mean expression (Mean-variance trend)
 Variation in gene abundance estimates between different cells can be thought of as the convolution of the technical (mainly sampling) and the biological (e.g cell type) sources of variance.
 Typically one wants to isolate and focus on the biological variance so that differences due to experimental noise have as small an impact as possible on subsequent analyses.
-As might be intuitevely obvious the effects of sampling noise on our estimates of relative gene abundance decrease with higher levels of gene expression.
+As might be intuitively obvious the effects of sampling noise on our estimates of relative gene abundance decrease with higher levels of gene expression.
 For example we expect two measurements of a highly expressed gene in two cells of the same type to be more consistent than two measurements of a rare gene (where big fold change differences can be expected just because of chance).
 This simple intuition is nicely captured in a plot of the gene's dispersion as a function of the mean gene expression also known as the *mean variance trend*.
 Here as a measure of dispersion we will use the coefficient of variation (cv=variance/mean):

 ```r